ISAITB/docs-services/source/common/index.rst

     * They can be simply left uncaught, resulting in a SOAP fault.
     * They can be caught and signalled by returning the output ``TAR`` report with result ``TestResultType.FAILURE``.

-In both cases the result will be that the test bed will display the relevant GITB TDL step as failed.
-The approach of returning a TAR report with a ``TestResultType.FAILURE`` result could be interesting if you want to return additional information regarding the error.
-This approach is possible for services relating to GITB TDL steps that are visually presented, notably those of validation and messaging services.
+Both approaches will result in the test bed displaying the relevant GITB TDL step as failed.
+The approach of returning a ``TAR`` report with a ``TestResultType.FAILURE`` result could be interesting if you want to return additional information regarding the error.
+This approach is possible for services linked to GITB TDL steps that are visually presented, i.e. those of validation and messaging services.